Z11mm/sca-project-c2-app-api/README.md

     * Deploy the API with a ClusterIP service which will ensure it is not accessible over the internet. <br>

+    * Add a service account with the Cloud SQL Client IAM role.

     * The `service-acc-key.yml` file is the service account credentials required for the GKE cluster to access the Cloud SQL database.
 Deploy this file before `api_deployment.yml`<br>

     * The `api_deployment.yml` deployment file contains the Kubernetes objects- Secrets, Service and Deployment - required for this application for easy readability.
 The order of deployment is Secrets, Service and then Deployment. <br>